College of Business > About > Centers & Institutes > Institute for Business & Professional Ethics > About > News &

-Prof. Daryl Koehn led a short talk on some of the ethical issues surrounding 3-D printing, make-it-yourself physical spaces, entrepreneurship and more.
-The event was held at DePaul's brand new makerspace and idea lab where attendees viewed a 3-D printing demo, a tour of the Maker Hub, and food and drink.
+Prof. Daryl Koehn led a short talk on the ethical issues surrounding 3-D printing, make-it-yourself physical spaces, entrepreneurship and more.
+The event was held at DePaul's brand new makerspace and idea lab where attendees viewed a 3-D printing demo, took a tour of the Maker Hub, and enjoyed food and drink.